ito-miyuki/delivery-order-price-calculator/README.md

-# Delivery Order Price Calculator UI (DOPC)
+# Delivery Order Price Calculator(DOPC)

 ## 1. Introduction
-This project is a submission for the **Wolt Frontend Internship 2025**.
+This project is a submission for the **[Wolt Frontend Internship 2025](https://github.com/woltapp/frontend-internship-2025?tab=readme-ov-file#submitting-the-solution)**.
 This Delivery Order Price Calculator (DOPC) is an imaginary frontend that is capable of calculating the total price and price breakdown of a delivery order.

 DOPC integrates with the Home Assignment API to fetch venue-related data required to calculate the prices.
 The term venue refers to any kind of restaurant/shop/store in Wolt.